pam1985/Documents/README.md

 ##### Residences (River Valley)

 TODO: Pamela
+Short rentals are not legal in Panama unless it is under the tourism law like hotels and hostals.
+Any stay less than 6 months is consider a short rental and they are supposed to stay in hotels not apartents.
+Law 93, article 10th indicates that the lease agreement extension agreed is mandatory to the LESSOR but waivable to the LESSEE.
+Therefore, we can do a six months rental agreement adding this article stating that with 30 days written notification you can vacate the apartment without penalty.

 For River Valley apartments we have the following options:
 1. **Two bedrooms**    **$1,300.00**   **Furnished**